sebastien-zhou/documentation-ia-product/documentation/igrc-platform/review-wizard/02-structure.md

 ---
-layout: page
 title: "Review wizard structure"
-parent: "Review wizard"
-grand_parent: "iGRC Platform"
-nav_order: 2
-permalink: /docs/igrc-platform/review-wizard/structure/
+description: "Description of the review wizard structure"
 ---

-# Table of contents
-{: .no_toc .text-delta }

-1. TOC
-{:toc}
----
+# Review wizard structure

 Before diving into the review editor and the details of each tab, we must understand the architecture of a review and how it is working.
 This will be of great help to understand the impact of each setting in the review editor.

-# General workflow architecture
+## General workflow architecture

 Whatever the answer to the questions 'Who will review' and 'What will be reviewed' is, the generated workflow has the same architecture.
 There is always a main process called 'master'.
 This process is the one launched when the campaign owner starts his campaign.